spacetelescope/stenv/README.md

 [![release](https://img.shields.io/github/v/release/spacetelescope/stenv)](https://github.com/spacetelescope/stenv/releases)
 [![calver](https://img.shields.io/badge/calver-YYYY.0M.0D-22bfda.svg)](https://calver.org)

-> :warning: **This distribution platform is still in testing and is not yet an official release.**

 This repository builds YAML files that define frozen environments (sets of packages at specific versions) for an Anaconda installation.
 The [Releases page](https://github.com/spacetelescope/stenv/releases) provides a YAML file for each release.